-The following feedback control developments all have the common goal to arrest the tumbling of body 2.
+The following feedback control developments all have the common goal of arresting the tumbling of body 2.
+Both bodies are assumed to be in deep space, absent from gravitational torques of celestial bodies.
 In all cases the relative position between the two bodies is held fixed.
-This is assumed to be achieved with an inertial thruster control strategy on body 1, as is described in Reference 25.
+This is assumed to be achieved with an inertial thruster control strategy on body 1, as is described in Reference [25].
 First, the scenario is investigated where the nominal spacecraft potential is zero.
 Thus, when the tumbling motion has been arrested, no electrostatic pulling or tugging should be present.
 The inertial thrust to maintain a fixed separation distance will also go to zero as the tumbling ceases.

 The potentials φ_1 and φ_2 are controlled in a coordinated manner assuming the potential magnitudes are always equal.
 This allows for the electrostatic torque model of the form given in Eq.
-(11).
-Further, for the electrostatic tug application this equal potential condition will result in the largest electrostatic tractor force.
+11. Further, for the electrostatic tug application this equal potential condition will result in the largest electrostatic tractor force.
 The control development assumes that the tumbling angle θ and rate $\dot{\theta}$ are measured, and that the spacecraft 1 potential φ_1 is the control variable.